Cat-Lord/graphql-server/README.md

 This configuration alone allows us to forget about the manual definitions and create resolvers and POJOs and run without problems.
 In case this project changed or evolved, refer to git tag 'v.1.0-initial' on the main branch to see how little is required to run and example.

+# Naming convention and configuration
+Inspecting the code from GraphQL for Java on GitHub I decided to store some important notes.

+## Graphql Schema
+It is expected that the schema is located anywhere but ends with a `.graphqls` extension.
+Its location and structure is configurable via the `schemaLocationPattern` property.

+Default: `private String schemaLocationPattern = "**/*.graphqls";`

+## Graphql Server Location
+Can be changed in `application.properties` via `graphql.servlet.mapping=/your-endpoint`.
+Note that changing this location can affect other tools such as GraphiQL which expects schema to be at `/graphql`.